Kanikacoder13/Daily_Report/README.md

 #### 🧯 1.
 Safe Mode

  A special mode in Windows that loads only essential files and drivers.

-  **Purpose:**

  Used to diagnose and fix issues like system crashes, virus infections, or driver problems.

+  ##### 🔹 Purpose:

+* Fix system errors
+* Remove malware
+* Troubleshoot software/driver issues

 🔹 **When to Use**: